dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 # Restyling
 ## Basic Styling
 First of all:
-`WorkbenchFX` does not interrupt with the styles of the developer.
+`WorkbenchFX` does not interrupt with the styles of the modules.
 This way each module can be styled independently and one does not have to worry about the workbench taking influence on the styling.

 But it is possible to alter the styles of the workbench itself.